githubEdit

 Running the eBPF agent requires elevated privileges.
 Use the --config flag to specify your configuration file.

 Note: You can run without a configuration file, but the default settings disable stdout and OTLP exporting, so you won't see any flow trace output.
-For local development, it's recommended to use atleast a configuration file with stdout exporting enabled (see the minimal config example above).
+For local development, it's recommended to use at least a configuration file with stdout exporting enabled (see the minimal config example above).

 Using HCL: